Polar Palooza - North

 An invitation to get active and interactive...

-Many of our videos of penguins and polar bears, glaciers and ice-breakers, plus NASA images and animations of the Poles from space will be accessible for download, and we'll be inviting students young and old to mash-up and re-mix the videos to compete in the POLAR-PALOOZA podcast contest, with entries judged on scientific accuracy as well as production values.
+Many of our videos of penguins and polar bears, glaciers and ice-breakers, plus NASA images and animations of the Poles from space are accessible for download, and we'll be inviting students young and old to mash-up and re-mix the videos to compete in the POLAR-PALOOZA podcast contest, with entries judged on scientific accuracy as well as production values.

 The POLAR-PALOOZA Portal